(This article contains affiliate links)

 One of my many illustrious qualifications.

-So when I decided to move here and realized that I was to teach English in Poland, (a career I’d probably just fall into through convenience) I was in 2 minds about it.
+So when I decided to move here and realized that I was to become a teacher, (a career I’d probably just fall into through convenience) I was in 2 minds about it.

 Did I have the knowledge of the English language enough to teach it?